-We explored this in another parameter recovery study; the 2-component and 3component model were explored in separate simulations.
-For each model we conducted a separate parameter recovery simulation per model parameter where we systematically varied that parameter whilst holding other parameters at a default constant value; 50 parameter values were explored for the varying parameter.
-The default parameter values were $\kappa =$ 8 and $p_u = 0.10$ for the 2-component model, and $\kappa = 8$ , $p_u = 0.10$ , and $p_n = 0.15$ for the 3-component model.
-When varied, 50 equally-spaced parameter values were selected from the following ranges: $\kappa = 4-12$ ; $p_u = 0.05-0.80$ ; and $p_n = 0.05-0.80$ .
+We explored this in another parameter recovery study; the two-component and three-component model were explored in separate simulations.
+For each model, we conducted a separate parameter recovery simulation per for 500 simulated participants.
+Column titles show the number of trials used in each simulation.
+The diagonal line represents perfect correspondence between generated and fitted parameter values intervals).
+The solid line represents perfect correspondence between generated and fitted parameter values model parameter where we systematically varied that parameter whilst holding other parameters at a default constant value; 50 parameter values were explored for the varying parameter.
+The default parameter values were $\kappa = 8$ and $p_u = 0.10$ for the two-component model, and $\kappa = 8$ , $p_u = 0.10$ , and $p_n = 0.15$ for the three-component model.
+When varied, 50 equally spaced parameter values were selected from the following ranges: $\kappa = 4$ -12; $p_u = 0.05$ -0.80; and $p_n = 0.05$ -0.80.
 For each combination of parameter values, 500 trials were simulated.
 The relevant model was then fit to this data set, and the best-fitting parameters were compared against the generating parameter values.
 This process was repeated 500 times for each combination of parameter value.